1. Examining Satellite Images

 These all represent different views of the data useful for a variety of Remote Sensing tasks (Take GEOG 357 if you want to learn more).

-For now we are only interested in the BOA (Bottom of Atmosphere) Reflectance, there are 4 variations of this, the first one contains all 13 bands, and the following options contain only the bands of the specified resolution.
+For now we are only interested in the BOA (Bottom of Atmosphere) Reflectance.
+There are 4 variations of this: the first one contains all 13 bands, and the following options contain only the bands of the specified resolution.

 Next, we will look at some ways of altering the appearance of this image.
-With the image selected open the ‘Raster Layer’ tab.
-We are interested in the Rendering Section (*If your image opened very dark set the gamma to 2.2 in the enhancement).
+With the image selected, open the ‘Raster Layer’ tab.
+We are interested in the Rendering Section (*If your image opened very dark, set the gamma to 2.2 in the enhancement).

-• Stretch Type:
+Stretch Type:

-Setting the stretch to none performs a linear mapping such that 4095 -> 255, 2048 -> 128, and 0 -> 0.
+Setting the stretch to none performs a linear mapping where 4095 -> 255, 2048 -> 128, and 0 -> 0.
 But what if the data in our image doesn’t actually extend across the 0-4095 range?

-• DRA:
+DRA:

-• Resampling Type:
+Resampling Type:

 When zoomed out on the map, there will be multiple pixels mapped to each pixel on the screen.
 The resampling type affects how they are mapped.
 The simplest form is the nearest neighbour.
 In this strategy, the pixel that is closest to the center of the pixel on the display is shown.
-The other strategies will provide averages of the pixels in the neighbourhood, producing smoother and potentially more accurate results.
+The other strategies will provide averages of the pixels in the neighbourhood, producing smoother and potentially more accurate (though still generalized) results.

-• Band Combination:
+Band Combination:

-• Brightness / Contrast / Gamma:
+Brightness / Contrast / Gamma:

 These provide some basic controls in how the image is displayed on the monitor.
 Note here that brightness and contrast have neutral values of 0 and 10 respectively, where the gamma default is at 2.2 (There is no need to understand why, but if you are curious there is more information on gamma available here: https://en.wikipedia.org/wiki/Gamma_correction).